 Hold your breath for ten seconds while reclining or lying down.
 This is my preferred method to get rid of hiccups, and it is certainly one of the most popular.
 It works so well that I’m not above slinking down in my seat at a crowded restaurant to use it.
 I generally hold my breath for a bit more than ten seconds… I’m not above killing a few brain cells to get the job done.

 Massage the upper, back part of the roof of your mouth.It may sound strange, but I got this one from my doctor.
 It stimulates the vagus nerve, which will subdue diaphragm spasms and get rid of hiccups for most people.
-He advised using a cotton-tipped applicator (he actually said Q-tip, but I’m no corporate stooge).
+He advised using a cotton-tipped applicator (he actually said Q-tip, which you can order from Amazon).
 Sensitive gag reflex?
 Try pulling on your tongue, as this also stimulates the vagus nerve.

 Drink a large glass of cold water quickly.
 This method will get rid of hiccups in a few ways.
 It gets your mind off your hiccups, it increases the carbon dioxide level in your blood, and the act of swallowing water lightly stimulates the vagus nerve.
 If this fails, try gargling ice water.
 At the very least, you’ll get hydrated.